dbmi-bgm/cgap-annotations/docs/ascat.rst

 .. _Software: https://github.com/VanLoo-lab/ascat

 ASCAT requires input files that are reused in each run.
-All the data are stored in a single `tar` file, which includes:
+The `data sources <https://github.com/VanLoo-lab/ascat/tree/master/ReferenceFiles/WGS>`__  can be found in the ASCAT repository (commit 7fc8c9d).
+For our purposes, we created a single `tar` file, which includes:

 Loci files
 ^^^^^^^^^^